ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: support}

 ### What’s happening
-You are receiving the following error when you try to generate or apply a plan on Schematics workspace:
+You are receiving the following error when you try to generate or apply a plan on {{site.data.keyword.bpshort}} workspace:

 ``failed due to "Error: No SSH Key found with name <KEY_NAME>".``